ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 - Stop sending emails (e.g. stop all email software such as qmail, Postfix, Sendmail etc.).
 - Check the email queue (e.g. qmHandle for qmail, postqueue -p for Postfix) and clear it.
 - Analyse your logs using the **Message-ID** found in the block alert.
-- If you are indeed sending SPAM or illegitimate emails, we strongly recommend you to resolve the issue before unblocking the IP.
+- If you are indeed sending SPAM or illegitimate emails, we strongly recommend you to resolve the issue **before** unblocking the IP.
 Please consult the second part of this guide for email [best practices](#bestpractices).

-Once the issue has been resolved, you can unblock your IP by performing the following steps:
+Once the issue has been resolved, you can unblock your IP by performing the following steps.

 > [!alert]
 >